rajabishek/blogger/source/_posts/Programming-in-go.md

     default: fmt.Println("Unknown Number")
 }
 ```
 Like an if statement, each case is checked top down and the first one to succeed is chosen.
 A switch also supports a default case that will happen if none of the cases matches the value (similar to how the else works in an if statement).

-Go's switch statement is also considerably more powerful than its counterpart in many C-like languages.
-Because the cases of a switch statement do not fall through to the next case in Go, it avoids common C errors caused by missing break statements.
+A case body breaks automatically, unless it ends with a `fallthrough` statement.
+A switch statement can also start with a short statement to execute before the condition.

 ## Arrays
 An array is a ordered sequence of items of a single type with a fixed length.